How this Nepalese origin Indian Chartered Accountant got an opportunity at PwC Australia on a Sponsored work Visa

-If you prepare well for the jobs and engagements you work on, know what you’re doing and are clear about the expectations from the job.
-There can be nothing else which can prepare you better.
+If you prepare well for the jobs and engagements you work on, know what you’re doing, and are clear about the expectations from the job.
+There can be nothing else that can prepare you better.

 If you are on top of what you do, the confidence you will have oozes from you and people can observe that.

 I think you can never fully prepare for interviews as the person in front of you could ask just anything.

 The catch is not to be overconfident and always lookout to learn and be receptive.